Read the previous part first: “Miracles of Jesus (PBUH)“

 Indeed, We have revealed to you, [O Muhammad], as We revealed to Noah and the prophets after him.
 And we revealed to Abraham, Ishmael, Isaac, Jacob, the Descendants, Jesus, Job, Jonah, Aaron, and Solomon, and to David We gave the book [of Psalms].
 (4.163)

 Who Jesus is NOT?

-We will now detail what Islam denies about Jesus.
-To re-emphasise, we are detailing below the points on which Islam and Christianity diverges, but the purpose here is education rather than scoring any points.
+We will now detail what Islam denies Jesus.
+To re-emphasize, we are detailing below the points on which Islam and Christianity diverge, but the purpose here is education rather than scoring any points.

-Gospels as we have today aren’t same taught by Jesus
+Gospels, as we have today, aren’t the same taught by Jesus

 To begin, it is our belief that Jesus was given Injeel (gospels) by God almighty like Moses was given Torah and Muhammad was given the Qur’an.
-However, Muslims also believe that current books which are present in NT and known as the “four gospels” (Anajeel arba’a) aren’t the exact same as the Gospel that Jesus taught.
-There is textual evidence in Qur’an which teaches that the scripture of Jews and Christians have undergone corruption.
-Since, this short booklet is written by Muslims to inform our Christians colleagues Muslim point of view, we will refer to some verses of Qur’an in this matter:
+However, Muslims also believe that current books which are present in NT and known as the “four gospels” (Anajeel areas) aren’t the exact same as the Gospel that Jesus taught.
+There is textual evidence in the Qur’an which teaches that the scripture of Jews and Christians has undergone corruption.
+Since this short booklet is written by Muslims to inform our Christian colleague’s Muslim point of view, we will refer to some verses of the Qur’an in this matter: